How To Create A Cell Phone Reimbursement Policy

 Creating a policy for employee mobile phone reimbursement can be tricky.
-Unlike the rules surrounding other business expenses, IRS regulations governing employee cell phone use are ambiguous and in a state of flux.
-To date, no single model of cell phone reimbursement has become an industry norm.
-Finance departments need to carefully consider the model through which they reimburse employees for personal technology.
+Unlike rules for other business expenses, IRS guidance on cell phone reimbursement is ambiguous and in a state of flux.
+To date in 2020, no single model of cell phone reimbursement has become an industry norm.
+Finance departments need to carefully consider their unique model for reimbursing employees for personal technology.

-In this article we present a tactical approach to the challenge of creating a cell phone policy.
+This article presents a tactical approach to creating a cell phone policy.
 Ultimately, we recommend that you use your employee expense workflow to reimburse each employee either $50 or $75 a month.
 This policy is IRS-compliant, scalable, and convenient for employees and finance admins.
 Please note: Abacus does not provide accounting advice.
 Speak to an accountant to determine the particular needs of your business.

 The tax regulations of cell phone reimbursement boil down to three questions the company must answer:

 - If you decide to reimburse employees for their cell phone use, should you do so under an accountable or non-accountable plan?

 BYOD or COPE?

 This approach is attractive to companies with particular concerns over data security and compliance.
-But to obtain this added control, companies have to manage big mobile contracts involving dozens, sometimes hundreds of devices.
-The cost is almost always higher than a reimbursement policy would be.
+But to obtain this added control, companies have to manage big mobile contracts involving dozens — sometimes hundreds — of devices.
+The COPE cost is almost always higher than a reimbursement policy would be.
 Employees generally don’t like carrying two devices, and they always prefer using their own.

-Since most companies only need to meet that limited use case, reimbursing employees for personal devices is simpler and cheaper than providing phones.
+The answer: Since most companies only need to meet that limited use case, BYOD — or reimbursing employees for personal devices — is simpler and cheaper than providing phones.
 But COPE options do exist.

 Accountable or non-accountable?

-Choosing an accountable plan means that you, the employer, are willing to be responsible for collecting and reporting extra documentation to the IRS in order to spare your employee from having to report their reimbursement as taxable income.
-In order to be accountable, your cell phone reimbursement policy has to satisfy three requirements:
+Choosing an accountable plan means that you, the employer, are willing to be responsible for collecting and reporting extra documentation to the IRS in order to spare your employee from reporting their reimbursement as taxable income.
+In order to be accountable, your cell phone reimbursement policy must satisfy three requirements:

 - The expense has to prove a business connection.
 This requirement is met by showing that the use of a cell phone is ordinary and necessary, and that it took place as part of the employee performing their job.